 Despite having an engaging script in the first half with a neat introduction of each character, the Dileep-starrer loses its balance post interval with an abrupt transition.
 The confusing story line in the second half is the major drawback of the Kammara Sambhavam, which will leave you confused till the climax.

 We have seen many movies that have another movie within.
 The second half of Kammara Sambhavam shows the biopic of Kammaran, titled Sambhavam, which is completely different from the real life story of the medical practitioner.
-Through this, the makers are trying to take a dig at how real incidents are twisted while making biopics quoting Napoleon Bonaparte: “History is a set of lies agreed upon.”
+The makers try to take a dig at how real incidents are twisted while making biopics quoting Napoleon Bonaparte: “History is a set of lies agreed upon.”

 For example, the otherwise crooked, cunning, opportunist and poor Kammaran is given a heroic image in the biopic.
-Kammaran himself is shocked seeing the “fake moments” he is said to have spent with Mahatma Gandhi, Jawaharlal Nehru and Subhash Chandra Bose.
+Kammaran too is shocked to see the “fake moments” he is said to have spent with Mahatma Gandhi, Jawaharlal Nehru and Subhash Chandra Bose.
 This clearly hints at the freedom of a director in shaping a character for his movie even if it deals with a historic theme.

 Expectations were sky high from Murali Gopy’s previous movie Tiyaan, all thanks to the hype created by Prithviraj Sukumaran and Indrajith Sukumaran.
 However, it failed miserably upon its release.
 Similarly, Kammara Sambhavam also turns out to be not everyone’s cup of tea.
 Either Murali must write scripts that the common man can easily understand or the audience should reach his intelligence level.

-Songs are part and parcel of masala movies, and yes, Murali was trying to show how songs and stunts are unnecessarily included in them, but the song in the second half was totally misplaced in this already 3 hours stretched drama making us more tired.
+Songs are an unnecessary part and parcel of masala movies these days.
+Murali might have tried to convey the exact point.
+However, the song in the second half looks totally misplaced in this already 3 hours stretched drama making us more tired.

 Towards the climax, we hear Kammaran mocking the media on their attitude of switching from one breaking news to another to keep their TRP ratings high.
 He indirectly takes a dig at the way the media covered the infamous actress abduction case, in which Dileep himself is the prime accused.
-It was obvious that the scene was intentionally included, and I wish the makers had not done that.
+I wish the makers had not included that particular scene.

 Dileep and Siddharth have performed well in the historical satire drama.
 However, Kammara Sambhavam is definitely not everyone’s cup of tea.
-Though it has an engaging and impressive first half, the script falls flat while the movie within the movie gets picturised.
+It has an engaging and impressive first half, but the script falls flat in the second half.
 And you will leave the theatre only with a confused face.